St Kentigern's Church, Aspatria: History

 After the Norman Conquest the church was given by the first Lord of Allerdale to the prior and convent of Carlisle, which grant was confirmed by Henry II, and Edward III.
-It was formerly rectorial, but later became a vicarage, the advowson of which has always belonged to the Bishop of Carlisle, whom the great tithes were appropriated until the year 1812, when under the instruction of a local Enclosure Act; allotments of land were given in lieu of tithes to the appropriator and vicar.
+It was formerly rectorial, but later became a vicarage, the advowson of which has always belonged to the Bishop of Carlisle, whom the great tithes were appropriated until the year 1812, when under the instruction of a local inclosure act, the Aspatria, Brumfield and Allhallows Inclosures Act 1812 (52 Geo.
+3. c. cxxviii), allotments of land were given in lieu of tithes to the appropriator and vicar.
 Records relating to the old Norman church are sparse, although in 1703 Bishop William Nicolson left a full written description.
 When Sir Walter Scott visited Aspatria in the early part of the 19th century he included two engravings of the Norman arches in his Border Antiquities of 1814.
 The parish registers commenced in 1660.

 The present Aspatria church dedicated to St Kentigern stands upon the site of an older Norman church, which when found too small for the rapidly increasing population of the parish was taken down and replaced by the existing edifice.
 This in turn had replaced at least one wooden structure of Saxon origin dating back to the 6th or 7th century and a pre Norman stone building of unknown origin.
 The foundation stone was laid on 23 July 1846, with full Masonic ceremonial; and consecrated by the Bishop of Carlisle on 6 June 1848.
 The total cost of the build was £3,180, half of which was raised by voluntary subscription.